Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ####`pick n atRandom`

 - Works on all cards.
-- This is a sub-trigger and picks `X` actions from the available list whenever the trigger is activated.
+- This is a sub-trigger and picks `n` actions from the available list whenever the trigger is activated.
 - Note that the available actions list (but not individual actions) need to be enclosed in parentheses rather than curly brackets.

 **NOTE**: Please see the examples below for valid actions inside `pick n atRandom` blocks.
 The examples will be updated as new actions are made available.